 Read more about the people who make the core of the Graduate School here.

-The MDC Graduate School curriculum consists of different modules, encompassing individual supervision, scientific and personal skills training, presentation and outreach activities, and more.
+The MDC Graduate School curriculum consists of different modules, encompassing individual supervision, scientific and key competences training, presentation and outreach activities, and more.

 Science and research-related training

-The MDC offers a range of personal skills courses on campus, tailored to the needs of early-stage researchers, including soft skills courses (e.g. scientific writing, communication and presentation, teamwork and networking, intercultural competence etc.), career development training (e.g. career pathway opportunities, grant & fellowship applications, management & leadership) and language courses.
+The MDC offers a range of key competency courses on campus tailored to the needs of early-career researchers.
+These include courses in scientific writing, communication and presentation, project and time management, teamwork and networking, or intercultural competence.

-PhD researchers are required to present their work to the scientific community on occasions such as the MDCstudent seminar presentation, PhD retreat, campus symposium or international conferences.
-Other opportunities include:
+Doctoral researchers are expected to present their work to the scientific community at various forums, including MDC student seminar presentations, PhD retreats, campus symposia, or international conferences.

 Teaching opportunities, e.g. in the Gläsernes Labor on campus (only in German)